pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/03_Ecommerce_Framework.md

    - Fallback for old view scripts path relative to `PIMCORE_PROJECT_ROOT . "/legacy/website/views/scripts"` - but they
       are also rendered with Symfony engine.

+- Price objects (`IPrice`) now use a value object instead of floats to represent prices.
+All calls to `get*Amount()`, `set*Amount()` and all custom calculations need to be updated to work with the value object.
+- Added PHP 7 type hints to interfaces where applicable, especially regarding pricing.
+You might need to update your implementations to match updated interface definitions.
 - CartPriceCalculator: property `$gradTotal` was renamed to `$grandTotal` - needs to be reflected in when subclassing the default calculator.